Horef/ct-neat-python/docs/discretizer.rst

    outputs and the expected outputs.

 6. The final output of the discretizer is a mapping from each input to its corresponding discrete output, based on the identified attractors and the optimal matching process.
+Additionally, if the :py:param:`ret_initial_det` parameter is set to True, a mapping from each input to the determinism value (for inputs where no attractor was found) is also returned.

 Here are the docstrings for the module: